eclipse-tractusx/ssi-docu/specifications/M1/tx.dataspace.topology.md

 The STS creates self-issued authorization tokens that contain identity claims used by participant agents under the control of the same participant.

-### 2.2.2 Verifiable Credential Service (VCS)
+### 2.2.2 Credential Service (CS)

-The VCS manages [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).
+The CS manages [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).
 This includes read and write endpoints for Verifiable Presentations (VPs) and Verifiable Credentials (VCs).

 ### 2.2.3 DID Service (DIDS).